Cause of the Civil War? Use a pie chart

 States rights for what purpose?

-But the cool thing about the activity is that there are lots of ways to argue and lots of opportunity for conversation.
+The cool thing about the activity is that there are lots of ways to argue and lots of opportunity for conversation.
 The hook, of course, is that kids will want to know the answer.
 This gives you the opportunity to present your kids with tons of resources and primary documents to help them solve the problem on their own.

-Together with Dr. Bruce MacTavish of Washburn, Nathan McAlister, 2010 Gilder Lehrman History Teacher of the Year, presented the activity along with tons of other activities and resources.
+Together with Dr. Bruce MacTavish of Washburn, Nathan McAlister, 2010 Gilder Lehrman History Teacher of the Year, presented the activity along with lots of other activities and resources.
 Find these available for download at the Century of Progress website.

 Other great Civil War resources: